VincentChalnot/keres/client/ARCHITECTURE.md

 # Frontend Architecture

-This document describes the architecture of the Arx game frontend.
+This document describes the architecture of the Keres game frontend.

 ## Architecture Overview